loicmorvan/Windsor/docs/aspnetcore-facility.md

 ## What do I need to set it up?

-You will need to install the Castle.Facilities.AspNetCore nuget, after which you can add the missing code to your Startup.cs.
+You will need to install the Castle.Windsor.Facilities.AspNetCore nuget, after which you can add the missing code to your
+Startup.cs.
 Here is a complete example: